 In addition to requiring facial coverings (the company notes that service will be denied to those not wearing one), Amtrak is encouraging passengers to place their belongings on the seat next to them to help keep the distance between themselves and other passengers.

-Private rooms, available on both shorter and overnight routes, are another option for customers hoping to keep their distance from others while onboard.
+Private rooms, available on long-distance and overnight routes, are another option for customers hoping to keep their distance from others while onboard.

 Other precautions include the removal of non-safety materials from seatback pockets, and “automatic door open” buttons that customers can tap with their foot to move between cars.

-All trains are also equipped with onboard air filtration systems that Amtrak says offer “a fresh air exchange rate every 4-5 minutes,” and augmented onboard cleaning procedures include the use of medical-grade disinfectant.
+All trains are also equipped with onboard air filtration systems that Amtrak says offer “a fresh air exchange rate every 4-5 minutes,” and augmented onboard cleaning procedures include the use of EPA-registered disinfectant.

 Northeast Regional passenger Chris Norvell recently traveled to Union Station in Washington, D.C., from New Brunswick, New Jersey, a route he’s taken many times before.